 5

-DNA tests are available for L-2-HGA and hereditary cataracts (HC) in Staffordshire Bull Terriers.
-Knowing your dog's genetic status can help you make informed decisions about insurance cover levels.
-Reputable breeders typically test breeding stock for these conditions.
+DNA tests for L-2-HGA and hereditary cataracts (HC) are available for Staffordshire Bull Terriers.
+Understanding your dog's genetic status helps inform decisions about cover levels.
+Breeders registered with Dogs Australia routinely test breeding stock for both conditions.

 6